-Welcome to the Research and Ethics Office web site for the South Western Sydney Local Health District (SWSLHD).
+Welcome to the Research Directorate website for the South Western Sydney Local Health District (SWSLHD).

 This site explains the work of this Office and the processes a researcher must follow in order to undertake research on humans within the SWSLHD.

 The policies and processes governing authorisation of human research have been developed in accordance with the National Health & Medical Research Council (NHMRC) National Statement on Ethical Conduct in Human Research 2007 and NSW Health policy directives and guidelines.

 We hope this site is informative and helpful.
 Should you wish to make any comments or suggestions about this site please provide feedback to SWSLHD-Ethics@health.nsw.gov.au.

 - Research Ethics Approval (by submitting a HREA – Human Research Ethics Application)

 - Research Governance Authorisation (by submitting a SSA – Site Specific Authorisation)

 If research is conducted without BOTH of the above requirements, the project is considered to be misconduct in accordance with the NHMRC, National Statement and NSW Health Policy.